Frecce Tricolori: Birth of the Frecce Tricolori

+Fiat G.91 in the livery of the Frecce Tricolori.

 The Frecce Tricolori flew on North American F-86 Sabre until 1963.
 The staff, initially not as numerous as today, was enlarged in 1963 to nine elements plus the soloist, adding the possibility of using coloured fumes.
 The following year the Fiat G.91PAN fighter-bombers arrived, then moved to the current Aermacchi MB-339 A/PAN MLU in 1982.

 On 28 August 1988, the PAN was the protagonist of the Ramstein air show disaster, one of the worst air show disasters in history, in which 67 spectators and three pilots died and 346 spectators sustained serious injuries.
 Two of the three dead pilots, Mario Naldini and Ivo Nutarelli, were supposed to testify at the trial for the Itavia Flight 870 a few days later.
 This was the cause of various suspicions and conspiracy theories about what happened that day.